timjogorman/RicherEventDescription/guidelines.md

 - That recision biopsy analysis \sout{of the sigmoid colon today
 \end{subexample
 Then for each sequence of nouns, the head is the rightmost noun%
-\footnote{If the rightmost term in a noun phrase (i.e. the ``head'') is a particle of a nominalization, such as in ``the blow out flooded the gulf with oil'', then ignore the ``out'' particle and annotate ``blow'' itself.%
+\footnote{If the rightmost term in a noun phrase (i.e. the "head") is a particle of a nominalization, such as in "the blow out flooded the gulf with oil", then ignore the "out" particle and annotate "blow" itself.%
 }:
 \begin{subexample
 - The most recent IED *\textsubscript{event}attack* \sout{outside